-- indication of what the cost of the replaced part was at the time it was acquired or internally generated. - 115.
-The consideration receivable on disposal of an intangible asset is recognized initially at its fair value.
+- 115. The consideration receivable on disposal of an intangible asset is recognized initially at its fair value.
 If payment for the intangible asset is deferred, the consideration received is recognized initially at the cash price equivalent.
-The difference between the nominal amount of the consideration and the cash price equivalent is recognized as interest revenue in accordance with MPSAS 9 reflecting the effective yield on the receivable. - 116.
-Amortization of an intangible asset with a finite useful life does not cease when the intangible asset is no longer used, unless the asset has been fully depreciated or is classified as held for sale (or included in a disposal group that is classified as held for sale) in accordance with the relevant international or national accounting standard dealing with non-current assets held for sale and discontinued operations.
+The difference between the nominal amount of the consideration and the cash price equivalent is recognized as interest revenue in accordance with MPSAS 9, Revenue from Exchange Transactions, reflecting the effective yield on the receivable. - 116.
+Amortization of an intangible asset with a finite useful life does not cease when the intangible asset is no longer used, unless the asset has been fully depreciated.